 Overall, the design of the Xbox Series X is likely to be polarising, especially for those who are used to more traditional consoles.
 To me, it’s clear that Microsoft is following a roadmap with this design, building creatively on what came before it to ensure the Series X is seen as its most powerful console yet.
 The monolithic nature of its design is purposefully impactful, making it the ideal older sibling to the comparably dinky Xbox Series S.

-The Series X is the most powerful console Microsoft has ever made, both in terms of its specifications and the tech being employed to push games from the past, present and future to new limits.
-I’ve seen the company’s bold claims come to fruition over the past few weeks, with the console transforming gaming experiences that once felt clunky and archaic into something that feels futuristic.
+The Xbox Series X is the most powerful console Microsoft has ever made, both in terms of its specifications and the tech being employed to push games from the past, present and future to new limits.
+We’re still yet to see the Series X at the absolute peak of its powers, but the best titles look fantastic, and the console’s genius backwards compatibility tech can transform gaming experiences that once felt clunky and archaic into something that feels futuristic.

 As for the GPU, Microsoft once again teams up with AMD, with RDNA 2 architecture being implemented into the graphics processor.
 Boasting an impressive 56 compute units with 3,584 cores, it’s capable of pushing select games up to a 4K at 120fps performance, which is impressive even when compared to the latest PC gaming hardware.